Push Down Negative Results

-It is a must to publish and promote enough interesting, relevant, positive content that contains your name, your brand and any other important search terms.
+It is a must to publish and promote interesting, relevant, positive content containing your name, brand, and other important search terms.
 This fills up the first two or three pages of Google search results.
 This is no small task because Google has a mind of its own.
 But do not be discouraged.
-This site offers free help to reduce the toil and boredom that comes with this essential requirement of every Business continuity and disaster recovery Plan (BCDR).
+This site offers free help to reduce the toil and boredom that comes with this essential requirement of every business continuity and disaster recovery Plan (BCDR).

-Even a company that has absolutely nothing to do with the online world can find its credibility smeared by way of “Google Bombs”.
-Your business might not be online, however your customers– as well as your rivals– are very active online.
+Even a company or individual who has absolutely nothing to do with the online world can find its/his/her credibility smeared by “Google Bombs”.
+Your business might not be online.
+However, your customers– as well as your rivals– are very active online.
 The first step in Online Reputation Control is to simply “Google yourself”.
 Google both your name and your business’s name to see what shows up.
 Or you can use our free analysis tool to make sure you see unbiased search results.
 Chances are, you’ll be surprised by the results.

 It only takes one person to destroy your reputation today

-These poison-penned vandals will publicly accuse you of everything you’ve done (or in some cases even things you haven’t done!).
+These poison-penned vandals will publicly accuse you of everything you’ve done, or haven’t done!
 When a disastrous online reputation is costing you both clients and revenue, then it’s time to do something about it.

 Strike back to Online Attacks

-From time to time we come across an online reputation problem that is due to an extremely weak Google presence for the client’s name, brand or other important Google search phrase.
+From time to time, we come across an online reputation problem due to a fragile Google presence for the client’s name, brand or other important Google search phrase.
 And often this is because there is no strong reputation buffer in place.

-A weak Google presence exists when the client has not properly defended his/her name or brand with positive and relevant content for that exact search phrase.
-So when there is no reputation buffer and the competitors attacks online and publishes false complaints about that person or their brand, those complaints will often dominate page 1 of Google search results.
-At that stage it is important to build a strong social networking & reputation buffer to strike back to these online attacks.
-If there is not much positive material to work with, even page1.me’s search remediation and suppression services can have difficulty in taking back control of search results.
+A weak Google presence exists when the client has not adequately defended his/her name or brand with positive and relevant content for that exact search phrase.
+So when there is no reputation buffer and the malicious competitor attacks online and publishes false complaints about that person or their brand, those complaints will often dominate page 1 of Google search results.
+At that stage, it is essential to build strong social networking & reputation buffers to strike back to these online attacks.
+If there is not much positive material to work with, then even page1.me’s search remediation, and suppression services can have difficulty in taking back control of search results.

 How to build your Reputation Buffer